deissnerk/xreg-generators/README.md

         ]
       }
     },
-    "to": "#definitionGroups/Contoso.CRM.Events",
+    "toEachOf": "#definitionGroups/Contoso.CRM.Events",
     "with": {}
   }
 }
 ```

 In the example above, a group of pre-defined CloudEvents is bound to an HTTP endpoint.
 As the HTTP endpoint represents
 an event gateway, there is no assigment of different events to different paths.
-Instead, all events get the `path` "`\`"
+Instead, all events get the `path` "`/`"
 and the http method `POST`.
 The `cloudevents` sections gets enriched by a statement specifying the supported content
 modes.